 Steam from the RPF will have impurities removed, after which it will be delivered to a triple-pressure condensing steam turbine.
-Steam condensed in surface condensers will be used as makeup water for the cooling towers, turbine steam washes, and other minor process activities.
-NCGs will be extracted from the main condensers by the gas removal system and then directed to the cooling tower basin for abatement.
+Steam will be condensed in surface condensers for use as make-up water for the cooling towers, turbine steam washes, and other minor process activities.
+Non-condensable gases (NCG) will be extracted from the main condensers by the gas removal system and then directed to the cooling tower basin for abatement.

-Electricity generated by the ENGP will be delivered to an onsite substation near the northeast corner of the ENGP site.
-This substation will deliver energy through a generation interconnection (gen-tie) line into the Imperial Irrigation District (IID) transmission system at a new switching station near and northwest of the intersection of Garst Road and West Sinclair Road.
+Electricity generated by the MBGP will be delivered to a substation near the northeast corner of the MBGP site.
+This substation will deliver energy through a generation interconnection (gen-tie) line into the Imperial Irrigation District (IID) transmission system at a new switching station near the intersection of Garst Road and West Sinclair Road.